HomeFoodRare Teas from Around the Globe

 Glossary of Rare Tea Terms

-- Maocha: Raw tea leaves that haven’t been processed into their final form
+Maocha: Raw tea leaves before final processing

 Frequently Asked Questions